 As part of the scope of the LCA, the selected impact assessment method with the impact categories must be included and justified.
 As for any LCA, compatibility between the inventory flows and the flows applied in the calculation method must be verified.
-The use of the latest version of the Environmental Footprint method (prepared by JRC) is required (currently version 3.1), and the impact categories based on a materiality assessment.
+The use of the latest version of the Environmental Footprint method (prepared by JRC) is required (currently version 3.1), and the impact categories based on a materiality assessment (cf. Section 3.5).
 In case it is decided not to include a specific impact category, this must be justified.
 The characterisation factors provided by the method provider should be checked.
+Future progress in environmental characterisation factors (e.g. regarding the global warming potential of hydrogen) would be captured by the expected updates of the assessment method.